WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

  **Important:** Be sure to [program your Conversation service](https://www.ibm.com/watson/developercloud/doc/conversation/t_dialog_build.shtml) with at least a catch-all response so that you can test the gateway.

- The deprecated Watson Dialog service is also supported by the voice gateway.

 * If you plan to deploy the voice gateway behind a firewall and you want to connect to that gateway through a SIP trunk or SIP client that is outside your firewall, see [Firewall considerations](#firewall-considerations).

 #### Installing and running the voice gateway